Skiing Holidays in Arc 1950

 In terms of accessibility, safety and fun, it’s fantastic – the village is 100% car-free, with ski-in, ski-out convenience and the stunning slopes of Paradiski, the world’s second-largest ski area, on your doorstep.

 Skiing and snowboarding is totally thrilling at the gateway to France’s Vanoise National Park, below Aiguille Rouge and facing Mont Blanc.
 But Arc 1950’s charms extend beyond its pistes and powder – it offers a wide choice of comfortable self-catering family apartments, a range of cafes, restaurants and après-ski attractions and plenty of activities on and off the slopes for children of all ages.

-A purpose-built ski resort, it’s the newest of the Les Arcs destinations in the Savoie area of the French Alps, and was originally designed and built by the Canadian developer who created Winter Park, Copper Mountain and Whistler in North America.
+A purpose-built ski resort, it’s the newest of the Les Arcs ski resort destinations in the Savoie area of the French Alps, and was originally designed in the Savoie area of the French Alps, and was originally designed and built by the Canadian developer who created Winter Park, Copper Mountain and Whistler in North America.